 The foldable smartphone market is still dominated by Samsung

 The foldable smartphone market is currently dominated by Android manufacturers.
-Samsung holds the largest market share and is said to be working on the next version of its Galaxy Z foldable smartphone, including a model that can fold in three.
-Huawei is also developing a tri-fold smartphone, while Oppo and Vivo are other major players that have released their own versions of foldable devices.
+Samsung holds the largest market share and is said to be working on the next version of its Galaxy Z series foldable smartphone, including a model that can fold in three.
+Meanwhile, Huawei is also developing a smartphone with a three-fold screen, while Oppo and Vivo are other big players that have released several versions of their own foldable devices.

 If these rumors are true, it could also affect OnePlus' efforts to develop a foldable smartphone - which is heavily dependent on Oppo by launching a foldable device under its own brand.